cemreefe/SimplyMarkdown/example/input/blog.md

 ## Blog

 Here you can see all of my blog posts!
-I talk about indie and tech.
+I talk about indie, tech, games, and more!

 % posts:detailed